Design and create beautiful handmade jewelry. Handmade Pendant Necklaces are great gift ideas that are simple to make and fun to wear!

 I was recently at a craft expo and found this totally awesome booth that was all about making pendant jewelry.
-I quickly fell in love with everything they had to offer and knew that I HAD to make a couple pendant necklaces.
-I also couldn’t help but think what great gifts these would be, and that is exactly what they turned into.
+The pieces are gorgeous and I quickly fell in love!
+Handmade jewelry makes great gifts and that is exactly what they turned into.

 The booth I purchased from was called Craft Fantastic.
 Don’t worry, they have a website too. www.craftfantastic.com I want to point out that this is not a sponsored post.
 I am promoting because I fell in love with their jewelry.